 The Marine Resources Office maintains a system of waterway markers throughout the nearshore waters of the Florida Keys.
-This system is designed to both assist boaters and protect shallow-water resources.
-This includes over 300 channel markers associated with 38 marker chains and 245 regulatory markers associated with 23 boating regulatory zones.
+This system is designed to assist boaters and protect shallow-water resources.
+This includes more than 300 channel markers associated with 38 marker chains and 245 regulatory markers associated with 23 boating regulatory zones.

 Channel Markers / Aids to Navigation

 The Marine Resources Office maintains 300 aids to navigation (including channel markers) stretching over 200 miles of nearshore waters of the Florida Keys.
 These markers serve the needs of the boating community by providing safe navigation in 38 marker chains from Broad Creek north of Key Largo to Lakes Passage west of Key West.

 Regulatory Markers / Zones

 The Marine Resources Office maintains 245 regulatory markers associated with 23 boating restricted areas throughout the Florida Keys established to regulate vessel speed and access, such as Idle Speed and No Motor Zones.
 The purpose of these zones is to improve boater safety, reduce user conflict and minimize impacts to shallow-water resources.
 These zones are regulated and enforced by the Florida Fish and Wildlife Conservation Commission (FWC).

 Boating Restricted Areas are regulated by Chapter 327.46 of the Florida Statutes.
 These areas are created for specific safety reasons and must go through a stringent review and approval process by the FWC before establishment.
 Each regulatory zone in Monroe County was established via ordinance.